 Determine the spacing and layout of your Murraya hedge.
 Depending on the specific cultivar and desired density, space the plants accordingly.
 Typically, spacing around 30 to 100 cm between plants is recommended.

-Step 4: Choose plant
+Step 4: Choose a plant

 Select healthy Murraya plants from reputable nurseries or garden centres.
 Look out for the factors and key considerations discussed above in your selection.